 - Foreign pensions: For expats wanting to draw on foreign pensions once Irish residency has been triggered, it’s crucial to understand that generally all pensions are taxable sources of income in Ireland.
 That said, deductions under the Irish tax system – as well as tax treaties between Ireland and other countries – may allow you to claim relief and avoid double taxation.
 But, this will depend on the structure of your pension, and the country it originates from.

-In Ireland, contributions to approved pension schemes are tax-deductible, meaning you can claim relief at your marginal tax rate (20% or 40%).
-But, the amount you can claim depends on your age and is:
+Pension contributions in Ireland are tax-deductible, meaning you can claim tax relief at your marginal rate (20% or 40%) on the amount you contribute, subject to age-based limits.The maximum percentage of your earnings you can claim increases with age:

 - Under 30: Up to 15% of your net relevant earnings.